Yusif-Aslan/Maximum-Cut/README.md

 # Maximum Cut Algorithms and Experiments

 This repository contains simple Python implementations of algorithms for the Maximum Cut problem.
-Four algorithms are provided:
+Five algorithms are provided:

 * `max_cut_brute_force` – exhaustive search over all partitions.
 * `max_cut_branch_and_bound` – branch-and-bound search (exact).
 * `goemans_williamson` – simplified version of the Goemans–Williamson approximation using random hyperplanes.
 * `qaoa_max_cut` – basic QAOA simulation for Max-Cut using pure Python state vectors.
+* `max_cut_ilp` – formulates an MILP solved with `pulp` (falls back to brute force if `pulp` is unavailable).

 `experiments.py` includes utilities to generate random graphs, run the algorithms and collect metrics such as runtime, value and optimality gap.
-A minimal Wilcoxon signed‑rank test is implemented to compare paired results.
+Helper functions compute summary statistics and perform Wilcoxon signed‑rank tests for every pair of algorithms.

 Run a quick experiment using: